devramar/Productive-Commits/README.md

  - Implemented transaction history & receipt system following spec.
  - Added basic endpoints to be able to create a transaction that creates a receipt, up to middleware to make the receipt look good now.
 ```

+# So That's All?
+For now, yes.
+In the future, I plan for this repository to contain code snippets to be able to parse the git tree and receive these Productive Commits, and potentially this repo can be a place you can quickly grab the right pre-commit hook integration or snippet you need to get your project running.

+But I'm only one man, and I don't have the time right now to do that.
+If you'd like to contribute, PRs are welcome!